danielfebrero/Autonomous-Projects-API-AI/readme.md

 A regular POST body contains at least: socketUuid, credential, appId.
 You can capture them in the dev console.

-When sending a reauest on Postman, you will see feedback in the app if UI is running on localhost.
+When sending a request on Postman, you will see feedback in the app if UI is running on localhost.

 ## Contributing